marginalhours/pytest-involve/README.rst

     :target: https://ci.appveyor.com/project/MisterKeefe/pytest-invert/branch/master
     :alt: See Build Status on AppVeyor

-Run tests covering a specific file or changeset
+`pytest-invert` is a `pytest` plugin for running only tests which cover a given file or set of files.
+It's called `pytest-invert` because this inverts the normal order of things:
+Usually the test set to run is specified and coverage collected based on that set.

 ----